acecor-cotep/role-and-task/README.md

-# role-and-task
+# @cotep/role-and-task

-role-and-task is a tool to start multiple Node.js processes and manage theirs tasks.
+@cotep/role-and-task is a tool to start multiple Node.js processes and manage theirs tasks.
 It's an easy way to scale your application 100% offline and to get rid of monothread problem.

 The processes and the tasks are linked with each other using a ZeroMQ pipe which allow them to communicate and perform complex work.